OUTMANE-BEN-MOUSSA/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The file 5 for a function that reverses a string
 The file 6 prints caracters of a string
-The file 7 for a function that prints half of a string
+The file 7 for a function that prints half of a string The file 8 is for a function that prints n elements of an array The file 9 is for a function that copies a string